Jashepp/customElements-mixinPropertiesAttributes/README.md

 }
 ```

 The first paramater of `mixinPropertiesAttributes` is the `base` class that you want to extend.
+If no argument is provided, it will default to extending `HTMLElement`.

-The second paramater is an optional string which lets you specify the name of the `properties` static get method which is required for property & attribute configuration.
+The second paramater is an optional string which lets you specify the name of the `properties` static get method which is used for property & attribute configuration.
 This is configurable so you can have this mixin alongside other libraries.

 ### Property/Attribute Configuration